PRIS-CV/PolarAnything/README.md

 # Acknowledgements

-This code is built on [Stable Diffusion](https://stability.ai/).
+This code is built on [Stable Diffusion](https://stability.ai/) and [Controlnet](https://github.com/lllyasviel/ControlNet).
 We thank the authors for sharing their codes.